 Note: Not all uses in an academic context are automatically considered fair use.

 Fair use is one of the most important exemptions to copyright protections for educational settings, allowing many uses of copyrighted works for the purposes of teaching and research.
-The complexity of fair use and its importance in academia makes it imperative that every member of the scholarly community understands how to make judgments concerning fair use.
+This page offers the Fordham community tools to assess the complexity of fair use to help make informed decisions about risk when using copyrighted works.

 Image credit: Figure 14.1.
 “Gauge Your Risk” stoplight model.
 Adapted from “Teaching Our Faculty: Developing Copyright and Scholarly Communication Outreach Programs,” by J. Duncan, S. K. Clement, and B. Rozum, 2013, in S. Davis-Kahl and M. K. Hensley (Eds.), Common ground at the nexus of information literacy and scholarly communication, p.
 280. Copyright 2013 by the Association of College and Research Libraries.
 Adapted with permission.

-Copyright law provides a classroom exemption in Section 110(1) that allows instructors to display or show entire copyrighted works during the course of a face-to-face classroom session.
+Copyright law provides a classroom exception in Title 17, Section 110(1) that allows instructors to display or show entire copyrighted works during the course of a face-to-face classroom session, as long as certain requirements outlined in the law are met.
 This exception exists independently of fair use and may be a more applicable option for exposing students to copyrighted material.

-Please keep in mind that the exception only applies to face-to-face instruction.
+Please keep in mind that this particular exception only applies to face-to-face instruction.
 Separate rules apply for material posted online for courses, whether the class meets in person frequently, occasionally, or only online.
 Information regarding fair use for electronic course reserves is directly below.

 Electronic reserves (Ares) is a library service that provides faculty members the opportunity to collect and arrange selected works for their students' use while enrolled in a specific course.
 Ares promotes open access that is prevalent in academia without infringing on copyright law.